adityakaduskar/Medical-SearchEngine/README.md

 # Medical-SearchEngine
-A Medical Search Engine application that answers the users questions using knowledge from PubMed.
+A Medical Search Engine application that answers the user's questions using knowledge from PubMed.